vishal-baliga/MigrationProject/README.md

-# World Talent Migration Project
+# LinkedIn World Talent Migration Analysis
 This contains the Tableau link which will direct you to the project.
 The cleaning of the data was done using Python.